 SCIENTIFIC NAME: Eriogonum diatomaceum

 COMMON NAME: Churchill Narrows buckwheat

-LEAD REGION: CNO
+LEAD REGION: Region 8

-INFORMATION CURRENT AS OF: April 2007
+INFORMATION CURRENT AS OF: April 2008

 STATUS/ACTION

-Species assessment - determined we do not have sufficient information on file to support proposal to list the species and, therefore, it was not elevated to Candidate status New candidateX Continuing candidateX Non-petitioned Petitioned - Date petition received: 90-day positive - FR date: 12-month warranted but precluded - FR date: Did the petition request a reclassification of a listed species?
-No FOR PETITIONED CANDIDATE SPECIES: a.
-Is listing warranted (if yes, see summary of threats below)? b.
-To date, has publication of a proposal to list been precluded by other higher priority listing actions? c.
+Species assessment - determined we do not have sufficient information on file to support a proposal to list the species and, therefore, it was not elevated to Candidate status New candidateX Continuing candidateX Non-petitioned Petitioned - Date petition received: 90-day positive - FR date: 12-month warranted but precluded - FR date: Did the petition request a reclassification of a listed species?
+No

+FOR PETITIONED CANDIDATE SPECIES: a.
+Is listing warranted (if yes, see summary of threats below)?
+Yes b.
+To date, has publication of a proposal to list been precluded by other higher priority listing actions?
+Yes c.
 If the answer to a. and b. is "yes", provide an explanation of why the action is precluded.

-Listing priority change Former LP: New LP: Date when the species first became a Candidate (as currently defined): May 2004Candidate removal: Former LPN:A - Taxon is more abundant or widespread than previously believed or not subject the degree of threats sufficient to warrant issuance of a proposed listing or continuance of candidate statusU - Taxon not subject to the degree of threats sufficient to warrant issuance of a proposed listing or continuance of candidate status due, in part or totally, to conservation efforts that remove or reduce the threats to the speciesF - Range is no longer a U.S. territoryI - Insufficient information exists on biological vulnerability and threats to suppositingM - Taxon mistakenly included in past notice of review.
+X Listing priority change Former LP: 2 New LP: 5 Date when the species first became a Candidate (as currently defined): May 2004

+Candidate removal: Former LPN: A - Taxon is more abundant or widespread than previously believed or not subject to the degree of threats sufficient to warrant issuance of a proposed listing or continuance of candidate status.
+U - Taxon not subject to the degree of threats sufficient to warrant issuance of a proposed listing or continuance of candidate status due, in part or totally, to conservation efforts that remove or reduce the threats to the species.
+F - Range is no longer a U.S. territory.
+I - Insufficient information exists on biological vulnerability and threats to support